-The Message from the President, Introduction from the Vice President for Finance and Administration, and University Overview have not been subjected to the auditing procedures applied in the audit of the basic financial statements and, accordingly, we do not express an opinion or provide any assurance on them.
+Management is responsible for the other information included in this report.
+The other information comprises the Message from the President, Introduction from the Senior Vice President for Finance and Administration, and University Overview, but does not include the basic financial statements and our auditor's report thereon.
+Our opinions on the basic financial statements do not cover the other information, and we do not express an opinion or any form of assurance thereon.